genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/set-up.md

 ### Users, profiles and rights

-We have users, profiles and rights codes.
+We have users, profiles and right codes.

 A profile can have zero to many rights codes and zero to many users.

-So if you have, say three roles, Trader, Support, and Operations, you set up the rights codes for each of these three profiles and then allocate each user to the appropriate profile.
+So, if you have, say three roles, Trader, Support, and Operations, you set up the rights codes for each of these three profiles and then allocate each user to the appropriate profile.
 A user can have more than one profile, so you could allocate a superuser to all three profiles; that superuser would have the rights of all three profiles.

 You cannot allocate rights codes directly to a specific user.
 But there is nothing to stop you from creating a profile that has only one user.